Join for FREE

 Similar Species

-Breeds North America, Canada, Europe and Asia; most if not all populations are migratory, wintering south of the breeding areas.
+Breeds Arctic and subarctic regions of Europe, Asia, Alaska, and Canada; most if not all populations are migratory, wintering south of the breeding areas.

 Hunts harrier-like low over the ground with frequent interludes of hovering.
 Glides with wings markedly angled at carpal joint.